CoGhent/CoGhent.github.io/ldes.markdown

 ## General

-A Linked Data Event Stream is a collection of immutable objects (such as version objects, sensor observations or archived representation).
-Each object is described in RDF.
+A Linked Data Event Stream is a collection of versioned objects (a version is like an event) and can be updated anytime at their own pace (slow and fast data).
+This way, consumers can easily discover and harvest the latest changes.

-The objective of a Linked Data Event Stream is to allow consumers to replicate all of its items and to stay in sync when items are added.

 ## CoGent Linked Data Event Streams